ibktommy/MyGallery/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
+- Where can I see your demo? <br>
+  The demo can be accessed by clicking on the @netlify link above, under the SOLUTION heading.
-- What was your experience?
+- What was your experience?<br>
+  It was good, making the webpage responsive was a good one.
-- What have you learned/improved?
+- What have you learned/improved?<br>
+  I learned how to make use of CSS view-width sizing property to make items on a webpage responsive
 - Your wisdom? :)

 ### Built With